jgeumlek/WiimoteGlue/README.md

 Playstation controllers don't even use labels like A,B, or Y but instead use shapes.
 One of those shapes is "X," and it doesn't line up with any of the three layouts above.
 Aren't game controllers fun?

-BTN_SOUTH is also identified as BTN_GAMEPAD, and is considered the primary button; according to the Linux gamepad API, outputting BTN_GAMEPAD is what makes a gamepad a gamepad.
-(SDL however has an extra requirement of outputting ABS_X and ABS_Y)

 ###When I mapped my control stick to the mouse, centering the stick centers the cursor. this doesn't seem very useful?